 - InsideSales has been around the longest (founded in 2004), received the most funding over that time (over $250mm), and was even considered a unicorn.
 After years of establishing the brand around being a phone system, they are now selling as a more of a well-rounded sales engagement platform.

 - Groove is an emerging sales engagement platform in consideration cycles in the SMB/start-up market.

 - Clearslide has a customer install base from their 9 years of doing business and are in some consideration cycles.
 Clearslide is part of Corel and with the hotness of the market may/will want to put resources into the go-to-market and product and compete.

 - Email tools are just as likely to be considered when buyers are evaluating sales engagement platforms, including Cirrus Insight, Mixmax,ToutApp (now owned by Marketo), and Yesware.

 Salesforce announced its sales engagement platform product: the Einstein High Velocity Sales Cloud.
-The announcement not only validates the sales engagement category, but with its mass distribution channel, promises to accelerate customer adoption of sales engagement platforms.
+The announcement not only validates the sales engagement category, but with its mass distribution channel, promises to accelerate customer adoption.

 Salesforce’s solution includes a number of key features: